SelimChraibi/JpegDecoder/README.md

 ## Getting started

-*Note: To avoid architecture compatibility issues, the use of a linux virtual machine environment is recommanded. ([Vagrant](https://www.vagrantup.com/downloads.html))*
+*Note: To avoid architecture compatibility issues, the use of a linux virtual machine environment is recommended. ([Vagrant](https://www.vagrantup.com/downloads.html))*

 ### Compilation